KingJango13/RequirES6/README.md

 # RequirES6
-Synchronized module loading in JavaScript (kind of)
+### Synchronized module loading in JavaScript (kind of)
+Use this API to execute a script with synchronized module loading.
+Scripts using this API will be executed asynchronously, meaning you can also use await in the global scope!

+## Functions
+#### transpile(code: string)
+Takes the code that you have written using require() and transpiles it to vanilla Javascript

+#### evalRE(transpiled: string)
+Runs the code that you have transpiled

+#### transpileEval(code: string)
+Runs the code you have written without having to transpile first